Civlac/SRWLED-Wiki/Persistent-Variables-and-WLED.md

   7    0    25
 ```

 So, we have global and local variables, as well as persistent and non-persistent ones.
-Local variable require the 'static' keyword in order for them to be persistent between function calls, while ALL global variables are persistent.
+Local variables require the 'static' keyword in order for them to keep their values (or be persistent) between function calls, while ALL global variables are persistent.

 ## Enter WLED . . .